mattparker/lamplighthelp/v0/18-4-0_Custom_work_and_other_record_tabs_and_fields.markdown

 * Select box - Select a single option from the list of options.
 * Multi-select box - to select several options, hold the ctrl key down and select the options you need.
-* Plain text area - enter a short amount of free text.
+* Plain text box - enter a short amount of free text.
-* Plain text box - enter longer amounts of free text
+* Plain text area - enter longer amounts of free text
 * Rich text - enter free text here and add formatting as desired.
 * Check box - click on the box to fill in a tick
 * Radio button - click on the button to indicate a yes
 * Dates - Dates are entered in UK format by selecting from the day/month/year select boxes or using the popup calendar.
 * Date/Times - Dates and times are entered on a 24-hour clock from select boxes.
-* Date of birth selector - Dates are entered in UK format by selecting from the day/month/year select boxes and a current age is displayed
+* Date of birth selector - Dates are entered in UK format by selecting from the day/month/year select boxes and a current age is displayed.
+Date of birth fields also give you options in {{group}}s to do things like 'people aged between 18 and 24', and to look at anniversaries etc. So 'date of birth' fields can also be useful for things like 'Date of membership'.
 * Number box - enter numbers only into a small text box.
 * Caption - a label is added, to separate fields within a tab.
-* Fixed text box - again this is descriptive text that cannot be altered in profiles, but can be used to add descriptive text or reminders about the other information on the tab
+* Fixed text box - this is descriptive text that cannot be altered in profiles, but can be used to add informative text or reminders about the other information on the tab
 * Year selector - choose the year from a drop-down (but not month or day)
 * Radio buttons - select one: add several radio buttons, only one of which can be selected
 * Checkboxes - select many: lets you select several options using tick boxes